nouan45/HospitalOroject/README.md

 Doctors can register with professional details such as specialization, experience, consultation fee, and hospital affiliation.
 Secure password handling with bcrypt.

-3. Role-Based Navigation:
-The frontend dynamically adapts based on the role (patient or doctor).
-Separate dashboards for patients and doctors.

 # Patient Features